Bitangents of tropical plane quartic curves

 As we will see in Proposition \ref{types}, there are four basic types of smooth tropical plane curves, examples of which are shown in Figure \ref{four_example_curves} along with the corresponding unimodular triangulations.
 We will affectionately refer to these four types as honeycomb, Mickey Mouse, one-bridge, and two-bridge, names that are clear when contracting all the infinite edges and leaves.

-\begin{proposition} Up to homeomorphism, there are precisely five trivalent planar graphs of genus three having no leaf edges.
+\begin{proposition} Up to homeomorphism, there are precisely five connected trivalent planar graphs of genus three having no leaf edges.
 Of these, precisely four of the homeomorphism classes are realizable as skeletons of smooth tropical plane quartic curves. \end{proposition}

 \begin{proof} Let $G$ be a trivalent planar graph of genus three.
 By Euler's formula, together with a counting argument, $G$ has four vertices and six edges.
 Suppose first that two of the vertices of $G$ are connected by more than one edge.
-Then by the trivalency condition, they must be connected by two edges, and the only possible graphs are the Mickey Mouse graph or two-bridge graph.
+Then by the trivalent condition, they must be connected by two edges, and the only possible graphs are the Mickey Mouse graph, the one-bridge graph, and the two-bridge graph.

 Next, assume that $G$ does not have multiple edges.
 Since the genus is three, it is not possible for each vertex to have a loop attached to it, so by trivalency there is at least one vertex that is connected to each of the others by an edge.
-Now, each vertex may have a loop attached to it, or it may be connected to other vertices, and going over the different possibilities while maintaining the 3-valency condition, we obtain the rest of the graphs in Figure \ref{genus_three_graphs}.
+Now, each vertex may have a loop attached to it, or it may be connected to other vertices, giving rise to the honeycomb graph and the \emph{lollipop graph}, pictured at the far right of Figure~\ref{genus_three_graphs}.

-To see that the {\em lollipop graph} pictured at the far right of Figure~\ref{genus_three_graphs} cannot be achieved as the skeleton of a smooth tropical plane quartic, note that in order for the subdivision of the Newton Polygon to be unimodular, at least two of the interior lattice points must be connected by an edge.
-But then the two cycles of the tropical curve corresponding to those lattice points will have a mutual edge (which is dual to the edge connecting the lattice points), and so the curve cannot have the lollipop as its skeleton.